Football clubs

 1905

-The church formed a team in 1905, but no other information is known about the team.
+Wellington Square Baptist Church formed a team in 1905, but no further information about the side is known.

 West End United